The number one question that we hear is, “How will my pool maintenance change with a Clear Comfort system?”

 All pools — using a Clear Comfort system or not — require proper pool water chemistry balancing, like pH, alkalinity, TDS, etc., to keep pool water clean and clear.

-On a monthly basis, the system’s air flow will have to be measured and set between 5-7 LPM using the supplied air flow meter.
+On a monthly basis, the system’s airflow will have to be measured and set between 5 to 7 LPM using the supplied air flow meter.

 3. Algae prevention

 It’s important to note that chlorine acts both as an algaecide and a sanitizer.
-If you are going chlorine-free with the Clear Comfort system it is recommended to use some form of preventative algaecide in conjunction with the system.
+If you are going super low-chlorine or no chlorine with the Clear Comfort system it is recommended to use some form of preventative algaecide in conjunction with the system.

 4. Annual cartridge replacement